The Complete Guide to Washington Landlord Tenant Law (2024)

 Rights

 Landlords in Washington have basic rights that allow them to manage their rental property protected from potential legal and financial challenges.
-A few of their main rights include:
+A few of their main rights include the following:

-• Collecting security deposits to cover unforeseen costs at the end of the lease term
+• Collecting security deposits, which typically equal one month's rent, to cover unforeseen costs at the end of the lease term.

 Responsibilities

 Rental owners in Washington also have a handful of responsibilities to uphold that ensure a safe and smooth tenancy for renters.
-Their key duties are as follows:
+Some of their key duties are as follows:

-• Making repairs within 20 days after receiving a written notice from tenants
+• Repairs: Making repairs within 20 days after receiving a written notice from tenants.

-• Returning a tenant’s security deposit within 30 days after the end of the lease
+• Security deposit: Returning the tenant's security deposit within 30 days after the end of the lease, minus any legitimate deductions.

 Washington tenant responsibilities and rights